 Dr. Christina Richardson

 Dr. Christina Richardson is Postdoctoral Fellow in the Program for Leadership and Character and the Department of Education.
 She comes to this role from UNC Greensboro (UNCG) as an assistant director for their lab school.
 In that role, she supported classroom instruction, curriculum development, and helped to train future teachers as well as provided academic support to students within the community.
 Prior to her experience at UNCG, she served as a K-12 administrator and high school mathematics teacher.
 Christina holds a Bachelor’s of Arts in Mathematics with a minor in Romance languages and a concentration in Spanish.
 She has a Master’s in Leadership from Gardner Webb University, a Master’s in School Administration from UNC Chapel Hill, and a Doctorate in Educational Leadership from UNC Greensboro.
 She is an alumna of the North Carolina Teaching Fellows and the North Carolina Principal Fellows programs.
-Her research interests include exploring the career trajectories of women of color as well as teacher recruitment, retention, and diversifying the teacher workforce.
+Her research interests include exploring the career trajectories of women of color as well as teacher recruitment and retention.